 In fact, the habits of older generations are being changed dramatically, mostly because the choices they took are becoming less available.
 For example, the number of bank branches is rapidly shrinking as everything is shifting toward a digital instead of a physical environment.
 As reported in a study by JLL, the number of bank branches in the United States will shrink by as much as 20 percent in five years.

-Here's an example from my own experience: 10 years ago, there were two active banking branches in my small hometown.
+Here's an example from my friend experience: 10 years ago, there were two active banking branches in his small hometown.
 At that time, it felt like a lot for such a small city.
 Ten years later, these branches are replaced by two ATMs.
 Now, if the people of this town wish to visit a branch, they must go to the nearest city, which is approximately 30 kilometers away.
 People of the older generation now have the choice to either adjust to an online or mobile bank or have the inconvenience of making a trip to the city.

 Now, let's think, what would influence and shape the perception of a 27-year old millenial when it comes to enrolling in a bank?
 They might be fast paced and have a shorter attention span, but, at the same time, it's important to take into account their life experiences, such as witnessing several financial crises during the years.
 While some banks declared bankruptcy, their parents and grandparents often lost huge amounts of lifetime savings.
 Even though the millennials aren't direct victims themselves, these events have made imprints on their perception when it comes to banking in general and becoming a client of a bank themselves.